 These panels require 12 or 13 digital pins (6 bit data, 6 or 7 bit control) and a good 5V power supply, up to 2A per panel (when on full white).
 We suggest our 2A regulated 5V adapter and either a terminal block DC jack, or solder a jack from our DC extension cord.
 Please read the rest of our tutorial for more details!

 Of course, we wouldn't leave you with a datasheet and a "good luck!"
 We have a full wiring diagrams and working Arduino library code with examples from drawing pixels, lines, rectangles, circles and text.
 You'll get your color blasting within the hour!
-On an Arduino, you'll need 12 digital pins, and about 800 bytes of RAM to buffer the 12-bit color image (double that for the 32x32 matrix).
+On an Arduino Uno or Mega, you'll need 12 digital pins, and about 800 bytes of RAM to buffer the 12-bit color image (double that for the 32x32 matrix).